terion-name/Lagrant/README.md

 * composer

 Also it will create a database with provided in Vagrantfile credentials (default root password is *root*, default db name is *database*).
-If it performs a clean install of Laravel, it will create an environment configs set (defaults to *local*) and set up local database and app configs.
+If it performs a clean install of Laravel, it will create an environment configs set (defaults to *dev*) and set up local database and app configs.

 Development packages (will be added during fresh install) included at the moment:
 [only composer require-dev, config autoupdating comming soon]